datatheorem/strongarm/README.md

 Right now, you have to make a call to `determine_register_contents` each time you want to find the contents of any register any time, and every time it goes through the ordeal of the above.
-Steps 1 and 2 are combined into an O(n) loop over the instruction count of the function, and step 3 is O(n^2) over the size of the dependency chain.
+Steps 1 and 2 are combined into an O(n) loop over the instruction count of the function, and step 3 is O(n^2) over the size of the register dependency chain.

 If we want strongarm to be able to do lots of on-the-fly analysis over a whole binary, this is just not feasible.
 Luckily, we can vastly improve the overall speed of binary analysis if we eat the cost of dataflow analysis upfront: